The Derby Ram: Impact on the city of Derby

-The song and the association of a ram with the city of Derby and used by a number of groups based there.
+The song has given rise to the association of a ram with the city of Derby and the ram has been used by a number of groups based there.
 In 1855, the First Regiment of Derbyshire Militia adopted a ram as their mascot and the ballad as their regimental song, a tradition that continued into the 95th Derbyshire Regiment, and subsequently the Sherwood Foresters Regiment, Worcestershire and Sherwood Foresters Regiment, and Mercian Regiment, through regimental amalgamations.

 Similarly, the football team, Derby County F.C. (nicknamed "The Rams") have taken the ram as their club mascot.

 There are a number of References to a ram throughout the architecture of Derby – perhaps the most notable is a large street sculpture on the junction of East Street and Albion Street by Michael Pegler.

 The coat of arms of Derby had a crest of a Derby Ram added in 1939.

 Traditional lyrics

 The following version is the one transcribed by Llewellynn Jewitt in The Ballads and Songs of Derbyshire (1867).
 The first three stanzas of this version are sung thus: